-The Königliche Hauptlaboratorium and the Königliche Geschützgießerei switch to civilian products.
-In addition to the primarily produced spinning machines, water and steam fittings were also manufactured.
+The Königliche Hauptlaboratorium and the Königliche Geschützgießerei switch to civilian products which include cast bodies for valves and later to spinning machines.

 Deutsche Werke AG is renamed Deutsche Spinnereimaschinenbau AG Ingolstadt (DESPAG).

-Schubert & Salzer Maschinenfabrik AG in Chemnitz acquires a majority share holding in DESPAG in Ingolstadt.
+Schubert & Salzer Maschinenfabrik AG in Chemnitz acquires a majority of shares in the DESPAG in Ingolstadt.
 Following the Second World War, the company headquarters are relocated from Chemnitz to Ingolstadt.

 Schubert & Salzer Maschinenfabrik AG becomes the second German company to produce investment castings.

 Commissioning of the largest European flasked moulding plant in Ingolstadt.

 Launch of the mass production of pneumatic operated brass and bronze globe and angle seat valves for industrial applications

 Presentation of the first sliding gate valve in flange design with ceramic gaskets

 Founding of the "Measurement and Control Technology" profit centre at Schubert & Salzer and market launch of the first functional sliding gate valve in a wafer design